onyx-platform/onyx/doc/user-guide/information-model.md

 - a single Clojure vector which is EDN serializable/deserializable
 - all elements in the vector must be Clojure maps
+- allows arbitrary key/values in the map as parameters

 | key name                |type                          | optional?| default
 |-------------------------|------------------------------|----------|--------